Converg3nce/matic-docs/docs/faq.md

 Although most of these features will run in parallel, we are in talks with various top teams to collaborate with us to deploy these protocols on Matic side chains.

-## Why no one else cannot replicate Matic’s plasma implementation?
+## Why will it be difficult to replicate Matic's plasma implementation?

 Although with blockchain solutions its more about the network effect as to which network is able to scale/grow ecosystem better than others BUT more importantly with blockchain solutions they have to mandatorily be open source as it entails the actual assets being used in them.